AviatrixSystems/Docs/Support/support_center_controller.rst

 Does Controller send alerts when Gateway status changes?
 --------------------------------------------------------------------

-Aviatrix Controller monitors the gateways and tunnels and whenever there is a state change, it will send an email to the admin of the system.
+Aviatrix Controller monitors the gateways and tunnels and whenever there is a tunnel or gateway state change, it will send an email to the admin of the system.
 You can always override the admin email by updating "ControllerUi/Settings/Controller/Email/StatusChangeEventEmail".
-If you do not want to see these emails, you can set it to an invalid email address.
+If you do not want to see these emails, you can set it to an email address that you don't monitor.

 As an alternative, you can also set Cloudwatch Event Alerts in AWS to be alerted when Gateway/Controller Instances are Started or Stopped.